nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 number, email and addresses simultaneously.

 ### 4. Flexible Command Keywords.
 Command keywords are currently case-sensitive i.e. `add` is a valid command but `Add` is not.
-For user convenience, we will make command keywords case-insensitive in a future update.
+For user convenience, we will make command keywords case-insensitive in a future update by parsing the prefixes differently.

 --------------------------------------------------------------------------------------------------------------------